Nheengatu: Current use

 Nheengatu is spoken in the Alto Rio Negro region, in the state of Amazonas, in the Brazilian Amazon and in neighboring parts of Colombia and Venezuela.
-There are potentially as many as 19,000 Nheengatu speakers worldwide, according to Ethnologue (2005), although some journalists have reported as many as 30,000.
-Currently, it is still spoken by around 73.31% of the 29,900 inhabitants of São Gabriel da Cachoeira (IBGE 2000 Census), around 3,000 people in Colombia, and around 2,000 people in Venezuela, especially in Rio Negro river basin (Uaupés and Içana rivers).
+There are potentially as many as 19,000 Nheengatu speakers worldwide, although some journalists have reported as many as 30,000.
+Currently, it is still spoken by around 73.31% of the 29,900 inhabitants of São Gabriel da Cachoeira (IBGE 2000 Census), around 3,000 people in Colombia, and around 2,000 people in Venezuela, especially in the Rio Negro river basin (Uaupés and Içana rivers).
 Furthermore, it is the native language of the rural caboclo population of the area and is a common language of communication between Indigenous and non-Indigenous peoples, or between Indigenous peoples of different languages.
 It is also an instrument of ethnic affirmation of Amazonian indigenous peoples who have lost their native languages, such as Barés, Arapaços, Baniuas, Uarequenas, and others.

 Ethnologue rates Nheengatu as "changing" with a rating of 7 on the Gradual Intergenerational Interruption Scale (GIDS) (Simons and Fennig 2017).
 According to this scale, this classification suggests that "the population of children may use the language among themselves, but it is not being transmitted to children".
 According to the UNESCO Atlas of Endangered Languages of the World, Nheengatu is classified as "severely endangered".
 The language has recently regained some recognition and prominence after being suppressed for many years.

+In 1998, University of São Paulo professor Eduardo de Almeida Navarro founded the Tupi Aqui organization dedicated to promoting the teaching of historical Tupi and Nheengatu in high schools in São Paulo and elsewhere in Brazil.
+Professor Navarro wrote a textbook for teaching Nheengatu that Tupi Aqui makes available, along with other teaching materials, on a website hosted by the University of São Paulo.

+Official status

 In December 2002, Nheengatu gained official language status alongside Portuguese in the municipality of São Gabriel da Cachoeira in accordance with local law 145/2002.
 Now Nheengatu is one of the four official languages of the municipality.

-In 1998, University of São Paulo professor Eduardo de Almeida Navarro founded the Tupi Aqui organization dedicated to promoting the teaching of historical Tupi and Nheengatu in high schools in São Paulo and elsewhere in Brazil.
-Professor Navarro wrote a textbook for teaching Nheengatu that Tupi Aqui makes available, along with other teaching materials, on a website hosted by the University of São Paulo.
+On 3 May 2021, the municipality of Monsenhor Tabosa in the state of Ceará adopted the "Tupi-Nheengatu" language, spoken by the Tabajara, Potiguara, Gavião, and Tubiba-Tapuia peoples, as an official language, the first in the state to do so.
+In 2023, Nheengatu was one of 16 Indigenous languages recognized alongside Portuguese as official languages of the state of Amazonas.